-The wealth that Mom and Dad inherited from Grandma and Grandpa was slowly chiseled down in size — because they were playing not to lose, rather than working hard to build something special, of their own.
-Junior has no idea how the Empire was built (because Grandpa is gone and Dad has neglected to teach) — and, Junior has even less knowledge of how anything operates.
-If something breaks it remains broken.
+The wealth Mom and Dad inherited from Grandma and Grandpa was slowly chiseled down in size — because they were playing not to lose, rather than working hard to build something special of their own.
+Junior has no idea how the Empire was built — because Grandpa is gone and Dad has neglected to teach.
+Junior has even less knowledge of how anything operates.
+If something breaks, it remains broken.

 So, at the end of the third generation, the Ranch (or, the main-street Business) is on the Auction Block.
 If by some stroke of luck the remaining wealth passes to the fourth generation, it will soon be squandered.
 At that moment, a Universal Principle kicks in.

 If you want to eat, you must work.

 What appeared to be a life of luxury to the poor kids of the world, became an affliction and a limitation for the Trust Fund Babies.

 Fifty years ago, as a twelve-year-old kid, I thought it harsh the mistakes of parents carried over to the children and grandchildren.
 Why must they suffer for the bad choices their elders made?